lisit-sa/marvel_portal/README.md

-# Getting Started with Create React App
+# It is a project that was made using API of Marvel https://developer.marvel.com/ and React.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# You can see how does it works at http://marvel.kriskarvanov.com/

 ## Available Scripts